Hildegard von Bingen, Clara Schumann and Emily Lau

 Emily founded the Big Mouth Society, intended to change the way the arts is funded and presented in America.
 She is also on the Voice Faculty at Reed College.

-Emily is a fascinating composer with to making music, which I think is very important.
+Emily is a fascinating composer with a holistic and ethics-based approach to making music, which I think is very important.

 You can find out more about Emily at her website.
 She also has an active YouTube channel.